NimaGhaedsharafi/snappmail/README.md

-# SnappMail configurations for Fredi
+# SnappMail Configurations for Ferdi
 In order to add this recipie run the following commands based on platform

 ### Mac: